geek-kb/k8s_security/docs/attack_vectors/container_escape.md

 ## Step 2: Identify the Container Environment

-Before attempting to escape, check if the container is running with elevated privileges and if it has access to the host's filesystem.
+Before attempting to escape, check if the container is running with elevated privileges and shares the host’s process namespace.

 ### Check the Container’s Mount Namespace